townsag/reed/Notes.md

         - responsible for sending missing updates to clients
             - call the get update by version vector route on the document service
         - route between instances of the message proxy service at the load balancer level using document id hash and information about existing sessions
+        - use sharding on the document id to route clients to different instances of the message proxy service but allow clients to hypothetically connect to any instance of the message proxy service
+            - having an affinity for one instance of the message proxy service reduces the load on our message bus
+            - making the affinity between clients and the message proxy service weak makes the relationship between the client and the server more flexible and prevents the need to migrate connections between servers when scaling up or scaling down
+        - insight: routing to the correct instance of the message proxy service should be implemented at the message proxy service entrypoint instead of at the api gateway level, this keeps routing implementation details and message proxy service internal state encapsulated inside the message proxy service boundary
 - how to handle token creation:
     - start here: https://www.alexedwards.net/blog/basic-authentication-in-go
     - https://pkg.go.dev/github.com/golang-jwt/jwt/v5